fatchan/jschan/README.md

 # place your master favicon file in gulp/res/icons/master.png, then generate
 gulp generate-favicon

-# make pm2 (process manager) start on server restart
+# make jschan pm2 a service and load on system startup. this will output some commands you need to run to complete the process.
-$ pm2 startup #and follow any prompts
+$ pm2 startup

 # save the process list so jschan is started with pm2
 $ pm2 save